 The outlet works capacity and flood surcharge level have been planned to store and release the 50-year flood without operating the spillway.
 Thus, there is less than a 1 in 50 chance that in any one year the water level will continue to rise to el.
 2,014.0.
 If the water level reaches el.
 2,014.0 and continues to increase, the spillway will be opened.
-Since spillway operation may increase gas concentrations in the river downstream the spillway will also be opened up as gradually as possible, consistent with providing sufficient freeboard on the dam to meet safety requirements.
-The powerhouse and outlet works releases will continue as before, and the spillway will be opened at the estimated minimum rate required to prevent the water level from exceeding el.
+Since spillway operation may increase gas concentrations in the river downstream the spillway will also be opened up as gradually as possible, consistent with providing sufficient freeboard on the dam to meet safety requirements. powerhouse and outlet works releases will continue as before, and the spillway will be opened at the estimated minimum rate required to prevent the water level from exceeding el.
 2,014.3.
 If the water level reaches el.
 2,014.3 and continues to rise, the spillway gates will be opened as much as needed to prevent the water level from increasing any further.
 As explained in Exhibit F Appendix F3, the spillway has the capacity to pass the 10,000 year flood at a reservoir level of el.
 2014.3.
-Thus, there is less_than_a_one_in_10,000_chance_in_any_year_that_the_water level would exceed el.
+Thus, there is less than a one in 10,000 chance in any year that the water level would exceed el.
 2,014.3.